 Overall, the trip was a great success and the team dynamic extremely strong with everyone making a big effort to support their teammates when their own match was finished.
 Special thanks to Caroline and Mark for rustling up food for the tired and hungry troops and for the general good humour displayed by all.
 Ray, Paul, Peter and Aisling will be departing for Finland and the European Airgun Championships early next week, under the guidance of team manager Joe Kinane and we wish them all the best in what will be the last opportunity to acheive a quota place for London 2012.

-Full results are available here: icon Day 1, icon Day 2, icon Day 3.
+Full results are available here: Day 1, Day 2, Day 3.

 Article by Lindie Naughton in the Evening Herald of 11th Feb 2012 can be viewed here.